 Prototype int rsu_dcmf_version(u32 versions); Description Retrieve the version of each of the four decision firmware copies in flash.
 The versions are also stored to be queried from Linux.
-Parameters versions: pointer to where the four DCMF versions are stored Return Value 0 on success, or error code the version information.
+Parameters versions: pointer to where the four DCMF versions are stored Return Value 0 on success, or error code

-Note: Refer to Decision Firmware Version Information section for details about the content of details: major, minor and update version numbers.
+Note: Refer to Firmware Version Information section for details about the content of the